Fannon/mobo-documentation/getting-started.md

 ## Getting Started
 ### Requirements
-Mobo requires a Node.js runtime of version 0.10.x or higher to run.
+Mobo requires a [Node.js runtime](https://nodejs.org/) of version 0.10.x or higher to run.
+Version 0.12.x or higher is recommended.

 The target wiki must have the [Semantic MediaWiki](http://www.mediawiki.org/wiki/Extension:Semantic_MediaWiki) and [Semantic Forms](http://www.mediawiki.org/wiki/Extension:Semantic_Forms) extension installed.

-Mobo has optional support for the [HeaderTabs](http://www.mediawiki.org/wiki/Extension:Header_Tabs) and [TemplateData](http://www.mediawiki.org/wiki/Extension:TemplateData) extension.
+Mobo has optional support for the [HeaderTabs](http://www.mediawiki.org/wiki/Extension:Header_Tabs) and [TemplateData](http://www.mediawiki.org/wiki/Extension:TemplateData) (VisualEditor) extension.

 ### Installation
 In most cases mobo should be installed locally on the machine the model is developed on.
 It is possible to install and use mobo on a server for more advanced use cases, like automatic deployment.